chapter 1

 Today's haul was a testament to Jackson's insatiable mind: a new volume on hyperdimensional physics, a collection of classic retro-future literature, and a complex logic puzzle that she suspected would keep him occupied for hours.
 A small smile played on her lips as she imagined his excitement.

 The hover-bus ride home was swift and smooth, the city lights blurring into streaks of neon and gold.
 As she stepped off at her stop, the familiar sense of contentment settled over her.
-Soon, she'd be sharing tea with Jackson, discussing the mysteries of the universe and the latest happenings in their little corner of the world.
+Soon, she'd be sharing tea (and flavor-block chicken) with Jackson, discussing the mysteries of the universe and the latest happenings in their little corner of the world.

 The smile faltered as she unlocked the apartment door.